HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 A `Preset` is a group of settings specifically tailored for the software or device you want your videos to play on.
 Read more about HandBrake’s [Official presets](official-presets.html).

 `Presets` may differ from each other in multiple ways.
 For example: video resolution, filters, encoder, encoder preset, and quality; audio tracks (stereo, surround sound, or both), encoders, and quality; subtitle tracks and types; chapter markers; container options; and compatibility concerns.
-Because so many variables can differ between HandBrake’s presets, performance can vary greatly.
+Because so many variables can differ between HandBrake’s `Presets`, performance can vary greatly.

 HandBrake’s General `Presets` are designed to maintain compatibility with a broad range of modern devices and software, and provide logical steps in encoding performance, quality, and file size.